Dr. Brian M. Berger is double board-certified in Obstetrics and Gynecology/Reproductive Endocrinology and Infertility.

 His specific interests include the treatment of women with decreased ovarian function, fertility preservation/egg freezing, unexplained infertility, recurrent miscarriage, and donor egg IVF.

-He is the recipient of numerous recognitions, including seven consecutive Boston Magazine Top Doctor awards (2013-2020).
+He is the recipient of numerous recognitions, including eight consecutive Boston Magazine Top Doctor awards (2013-2020).
 He has been featured in articles in Newsweek, The New York Times, The Boston Globe, and Chronicle on Channel 5.
 As the Medical Director of Boston IVF’s South Shore Center in Quincy, he strives to provide the utmost personal, compassionate, state-of-the-art care.

 Dr. Berger has also served as Director of the Donor Egg and Surrogacy Program for over 10 years, and in 2012, launched Donor Egg Bank USA, the first and largest donor egg bank in New England.